 Now, I give most of my pasalubong to my son.

 My son is 5 yrs old, and it’s my way of making up for the lost time.
 I am fortunate that I can go home at least twice a year, but still, it’s different if I am with my son all the time.
 Unfortunately, I can’t as I need money to provide for my family.
 And for now, working abroad is the solution.

 Surely I get comments like “kuripot or madamot “, from friends and even from relatives.
 But, I don’t mind as my priority is my loved ones and family, to be honest, it’s not my priority to treat and give pasalubong to the whole barangay and even my friends and relatives when I am back home.

 My presence is the best pasalubong I can give.
 Some of my friends and relatives will not agree on this, for them, it’s still Chocolate and T-shirts.

 I also promised my wife and son that I will come home for good soon, that’s why I need to save money.
-So no extravagant getaway lately, as long as we are together that’s happiness.
+So no extravagant getaway, as long as we are together that’s happiness.

 4.Spending Future Income Today

-If you wanted to know the 4 ways I did that helped me motivate myself to pay off my Debt.
-Download for FREE my eBook below.
+If you wanted to know the 4 ways I did that helped me clear out my Debt.
+Download my eBook below.